Penguinmaster2001/DiscreteGravitySim/README.md

 # DiscreteGravitySim
 A program that solves Newton's gravitational field equation by discretization.

-Download the .exe and text files
+Download the CUDAParticleVectorField.exe and text files